MSc and MRes Advanced Computing noticeboard

 Group Projects for the MCS course are selected at the end of the autum term, and run throughout the spring term.
 For more information, please visit the MSc Group Project homepage.

 Individual Projects (All MSc)

 All MSc courses contain an individual project which runs from the summer term, through to the end of the year.
 The MSc Individual Project homepage has more information.
 Projects are usually proposed by academics in the department, however you have the option of proposing your own.
-Projects in collaboration with industry are also possible, but such projects can sometimes be tricky to manage - please read this document for more information.
+Projects in collaboration with industry are also possible, but such projects can sometimes be tricky to manage - please read this Industry-based MSc Projects (pdf) for more information.

 Independent Study Option (MCSS and MAC)